egorcl/data-mgmt/adbcertificationlabs/ConnectingtoAutonomousDatabase.md

 ![../Desktop/Screen%20Shot%202019-04-22%20at%2012.29.36%20PM.png](./media/image19.png)

-You are connected as an OML Notebook user.
+8. You are connected as an OML Notebook user.
 Run the same query we ran in SQL Developer now in OML.
 Select **Run SQL Scripts** from Quick Actions:

 ![../Desktop/Screen%20Shot%202019-04-22%20at%2012.29.44%20PM.png](./media/image20.png)

-Copy the same SQL statement you ran in SQL Developer above and paste it right under the **%script** statement then select the **Run all Paragraphs** icon, as shown below:
+9. Copy the same SQL statement you ran in SQL Developer above and paste it right under the **%script** statement then select the **Run all Paragraphs** icon, as shown below:

 ![../Desktop/Screen%20Shot%202019-04-22%20at%2012.29.49%20PM.png](./media/image21.png)

-The results are shown below (and same as on SQL Developer):
+10. The results are shown below (and same as on SQL Developer):

 ![../Desktop/Screen%20Shot%202019-04-22%20at%2012.29.55%20PM.png](./media/image22.png)

-## You have successfully connected and run an operation against ATP with Oracle OML.
-We will use OML in other labs.
+** You have successfully connected and run an operation against ATP with Oracle OML.
+We will use OML in other labs.**

+***END OF LAB***